Unusual things to do in London: hidden gems and quirky spots

-Life in London is never boring.
+London is never boring.
 It’s a city that seems to provide you with an endless list of things to do.

 Seriously, endless.

-But if it’s your second or third visit to the city, it’s a good idea to go beyond the classic London bucket list and go see some places off the beaten path.
+If it’s your second or third visit to the city, it’s a good idea to go beyond the classic London bucket list and go see some places off the beaten path.

-The hidden gems of London are little known places that are worth visiting, from eccentric museums to secret gardens.
+The unusual things to do in London are little-known places that are worth visiting, from eccentric museums to secret gardens.

 Regent's Park Open Air Theatre